bast/software-development-toolbox/doc/exercises/tdd.rst

 Proceed as follows:
  - Create a GitHub project for this exercise.
- - Create accounts at https://travis-ci.org and https://coveralls.io and enable there your new GitHub project.
+ - Sign in to https://travis-ci.org and https://coveralls.io with your GitHub account and enable there your new GitHub project.
  - For each problem start with an empty/mock function/routine that does not work.
  - Create a test for this function/routine using pytest or nose or Google Test or pFUnit depending on your language.
  - Check that the test fails (since the function is not implemented/finished).